-Group 1- Safety and dose finding group: Each dose will be tested in 5 to 7 participants.
+Group 1- Safety and dose finding group:

 The starting dose has been selected based on prior results from human challenge studies using the original 'wild type' variant of SARS-CoV-2, the delta variant of SARS-CoV-2 and human challenge studies using other viruses like flu.
 An independent Data Safety Monitoring Board (DSMB) will be monitoring the study and will tell us to continue, increase or decrease doses (and if so by how much) with the aim of infecting 50-75% of volunteers.
 You will be informed which group and cohort you are assigned to.
-We will give the virus to up to 5-7 volunteers in the first cohort.
+We will give the virus to up to 5-12 volunteers in the first cohort.
 If the SARS-CoV-2 virus doesn't cause infection in at least half of participants in the first cohort then we will move to the next available higher dose (the next cohort) after reviewing the data with the independent Data Safety Monitoring Board.
 We will keep increasing the dose, either via single or multiple administrations, until we infect 50-75% of the volunteers enrolled.
-If we reach the highest dose available to us without infecting 50-75% of volunteers we will start selecting volunteers with lower antibody levels against SARS-CoV-2 in order to try to improve the rate of infections.
+Furthermore, once we have enrolled 5-12 volunteers at a given dose we may start selecting volunteers with lower antibody levels against SARS-CoV-2 in order to improve the rate of infections.
+A further 5-12 volunteers will be recruited into antibody-selected subgroups at a given dose.
+If we are selecting volunteers for lower antibody level you will need to attend for a pre-screening visit (see section 7.3) to see whether your antibodies are in the right range before we go ahead with a full screening.
+The study team at your chosen site will be able to advise you whether you need to attend a pre-screening visit before a full screening visit.
 Once we find a dose that infects 50-75% of volunteers, we will enrol volunteers into group 2 (below).
 If we reach the maximum dose and still don't manage to infect 50-75% of volunteers, we may enrol volunteers into Group 2 regardless as we can still learn a lot about the virus even with a lower infection rate.